straker/livingcss/README.md

      */
     ```

 * `@page` - Add a section to a page.
 Each unique page will output its own HTML file.
+Child sections will inherit the page of the parent.
 Defaults to `index`.

     ```css
     /**